 You can change your start date to a period when you won’t be working or taking paid leave.

-You can’t get income from JobKeeper Payment at the same time as Dad and Partner Pay.
+You couldn’t get income from JobKeeper Payment at the same time as Dad and Partner Pay.
 You can get Dad and Partner Pay after your income from JobKeeper Payment ended.

-You may still get Dad and Partner Pay if you work for certain reasons.
+You may still get Dad and Partner Pay if you work for allowable reasons.
 These include if you:

 - need to work to comply with a court ordered summons